OverviewBlog

 • Preference for comprehensive outsourced service provision

-• The desire for professional bad-debt protection and credit insurance
+• Desire for professional bad-debt protection and credit insurance

 • Willingness to accept customer notification of financing arrangements